-As accounting officer, the chief executive has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+As accounting officer, the CEO has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

 The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the academy trust has delivered improved value for money during the period by:

-- Negotiating services for the two schools at the same time.
+The accounting officer for the academy trust has delivered improved value for money during the year by negotiating services for the seven schools at the same time.
 This has included Human Resources Support; Access to a Wellbeing Service; Payroll; Clerking of Local Governing Body Meetings and an Educational Welfare Officer.
-By securing these services as two schools we have secured better value for money.
-The Trust has bought into a Finance System as two schools. - The Trust has also saved money on Trustee and Governor Training by organising a bespoke package based on need, rather than paying into a less targeted subscription service.
-Leadership time in the two schools has been saved as the CEO has written Trust Policies.
+By securing these services as seven schools we have secured better value for money.
+The Trust has bought into a Finance System and information management system as a group of seven schools.
+This has saved money and also used time more efficiently as it brings together lots of individual applications into one online system.

+The Trust has also saved money on Trustee and Governor Training by organising a bespoke package based on need, rather than paying into a less targeted subscription service.
+Leadership time in the two schools has been saved as the CEO has written approximately forty Trust Policies.